mozosjean/CEN3031_Bootcamp3.1/README.md

 ### Part 1 - Submit PDF in Canvas to Bootcamp #3
 Create a diagram of how the different parts of the server interact with one another and add descriptive text as needed to demonstrate your understanding of the functionality of each file and their relationships to each other.
 Specifially make note of:
-   - the relationship between server.js, app.js, and express.js and the router file.
+   - the relationship between server.js and the router file.
 With your starting point in the application being `server.js`
     - how the router makes use of the controllers and model to determine the flow of request handling.
 Trace through each routes in `listingsRouter.js` as the basis of your diagram.
 Consider makine a sequence diagram (http://www.agilemodeling.com/artifacts/sequenceDiagram.htm) to help you communicate the flow of calls and data.
    - the content defined in each controller and their roles in the application
     - how middleware is used throughout the application to modularize the code (e.g., (application-level, routing, controller, etc)